Pronouns: she/her

-Melanie Maimon
+Dr. Melanie Maimon

-Pronouns: she/her/hers
+Pronouns: she/they

 My research broadly focuses on identity, stigma, and inclusion, and aims to improve our understanding of factors that can prevent or encourage the participation of people with stigmatized identities across social environments.

 I am passionate about teaching and mentoring undergraduate students in the lab and classroom.
-As a TA Project Coordinator at Rutgers University, I have provided graduate students with tips and techniques for teaching in higher education.
+As a TA Project Coordinator at Rutgers University, I provided graduate students with tips and techniques for teaching in higher education.

 I strive to create inclusive and equitable learning environments in the classroom and lab for all students, including those with diverse backgrounds and identities.